golark/termagent/README.md

 #### Regular Commands
 - Any non-git command will be handled by the regular command handler

+#### Source Commands
+- `source <file>` - Source a shell script file (analyzes content and detects virtual environments)
+- `. <file>` - Alternative dot syntax for sourcing files
+- **Virtual Environment Detection**: Automatically detects Python venv, Conda, Pipenv, Poetry, and other environments
+- **Content Analysis**: Analyzes source files for environment variables, aliases, functions, and PATH modifications
+- **Smart Activation**: Provides detailed information about what the source file will do

 #### Package Management Commands
 TermAgent supports a wide range of package managers across different operating systems: